-Jon has a Ph.D. in Organizational Social Psychology and more than 34 years of experience conducting research in a wide range of contexts.
-He has spent the last seventeen years conducting research at Boys Town.
-His current research has focused on negative peer contagion in residential care settings, residential care advocacy, psychotropic medication use with at-risk children, family involvement and youth outcomes, residential quality standards, and return on investment related to residential outcomes.
+Jon has a Ph.D. in Organizational Social Psychology and more than 39 years of experience conducting research in a wide range of contexts.
+Strengths include psychometrics, research methodology, statistical analysis, and reporting and presentations.
+He has spent the last 21 years conducting research at Boys Town.
+His current research has focused on quality standards for children and adolescent residential care, negative peer contagion in residential care settings, residential care advocacy, psychotropic medication use with at-risk children, family involvement and youth outcomes, and return on investment related to residential outcomes.

 Ashlee Mitchell, B.S., Research Analyst